 Mentoring or seconding individuals can help to increase their exposure within the firm.
 Give stretching assignments to take them outside of their comfort zone.

 4) Encourage networking

 Supporting your rising legal stars to develop a network is often seen as a prerequisite for promotion.
 Ensuring a focus on developing internal networks can help you retain staff by cultivating strong internal links.

 5) Choose the candidates carefully

 It can be all too easy to choose the wrong individuals for talent management or to miss those who have potential.
 There is no doubt that the best leaders for the future are unlikely to be the best leaders of today.

 Psychometric testing is a useful way to balance and supplement subjective feedback from managers.
 It can also be used as the basis for stronger development managing with individuals.

-Read the full version of this article from Law Society Consulting.
+Read the full version of this article from Risk and Compliance Advisory Service.